dawsonkate/When_Was_the_Golden_Age_of_Video_Games/README.md

 # When_Was_the_Golden_Age_of_Video_Games

-This project uses the following techniques:
+In this project, I used the following techniques:
 * Joins
 * Set theory concepts such as union and intercept
 * Subqueries